moonlight-mod/moonlight-mod.github.io/docs/01-using/01-install.md

 # Installation

 There are two ways to install moonlight: through an experimental GUI installer, or manually building it yourself.
-Installs via the automatic launchers are heavily recommended for users. **moonlight is currently experimental and is not suggested for end users.
-If you are not a developer, please refrain from installing moonlight at this time.**
+If you do not plan to develop on the moonlight codebase itself, it is suggested to use the installer.

 ## moonlight-installer

-The moonlight [installer](https://github.com/moonlight-mod/moonlight-installer) automates the installation process for you, and is the recommended way of installing.
+The moonlight [installer](https://github.com/moonlight-mod/moonlight-installer) automates the installation process for you.
 To use it, [download](https://github.com/moonlight-mod/moonlight-installer/releases/latest) and run the installer, download moonlight through it, and then patch a Discord installation.
 Discord installations are autodetected on your machine.

 ## Manual installations